Saifahmedprogrminlocallang/Programinlocallang/README.md

 Run the jar file with the cmd - java -jar Programinlocallang.jar

-The Mapper.java file contains 3 input sections and 1 processing and 1 output section  -
+The BhashaVarthaMapper.java file contains 3 input sections and 1 processing and 1 output section  -

 1. Read the Inputfile.java from input folder.